zgulde/cods/README.md

 - `ping`: ping the server
 - `autorenew`: setup letsencrypt certificates to automatically be renewed
 - `addkey`: add an authorized ssh key to the server for your account
-- `adduser`: add a user account to the server
+- `adduser`: add an admin user account to the server
 - `tomcatlog`: view the contents of the tomcat log file, `/opt/tomcat/logs/catalina.out`
 - `followlog`: watch the contents of the tomcat log file in real-time (`tail -f`)

-### Site and Database Managment Commands
+### Site and Database Management Commands

 The `site`, `db`, and `devserver` subcommands themselves contain subcommands which can be seen by running the command by itself.